mramshaw/Node-Linting-and-Testing/README.md

 Not surprisingly,
 [GitHub Actions](http://docs.github.com/en/free-pro-team@latest/actions/learn-github-actions)
-integrate pretty well with GitHub.
+integrate well with GitHub.
 They are not yet the most easy to use (being still pretty much the new kid on the block) but will probably become easier to use eventually.